The Six Bridal Accessories You Must Wear On Your Wedding Day

 When it comes to jewelry, there is only one rule that still applies to this day.
 If your wedding dress is embellished and embroidered it’s best to keep your jewelry discrete and subtle.
 For a gown such as our Raven #19106, a pair of cluster studs would look fabulous, or a pair of modern hoops for a strapless like Zara LA20106.
 Think simple, artistic, sculptured hoop earrings that can elevate any gown and add texture to a satin dress.
 For the more conservative brides, pearls, pave, and crystal dangling earrings are always the right way to go.

-Your necklace depends on the neckline of you dress, or how embellished your earrings are.
+Your necklace depends on the neckline of your dress, or how embellished your earrings are.
 Some brides can pull off a statement necklace if they’re wearing a low-cut strapless dress with a discrete pair of stud earrings.
-One way to keep your necklace subtle, modern and sophisticated is to wear a choker.
-They now come in many different materials, with plain gold, pearls or crystals.
+One way to keep your necklace subtle, modern, and sophisticated is to wear a choker.
+They now come in many different materials, with plain gold, pearls, or crystals.
 You can also skip the necklace, it’s all up to your personal preference.

 High heels and platforms look fabulous, but they’re not for everyone.
 Especially if you’re going to be on your feet for hours, dancing the night away with your partner, you might consider a change of shoes after the ceremony.
 Not only are there stylish and super comfortable sneakers, but you can also find a cute pair of mules or ballet flats for later in the evening.